AliKarimirad/PS7/README.md

 # PS7
 homework 7-econ628

+This is a simple Ayaghari model with state variables.

 The utility function is:

-#---Household Problem

 u(c,σ)= (c^(1-σ))/(1-σ)

-r=0.00
 The parameters are:

 AiyagariModel = @with_kw (β=0.96,